anyproto/any-ns/README.md

 Please see original [ENS README file](ORIGINAL_ENS_README.md)!

-AnyNS, short for Anytype Naming Service, is a decentralized domain name system based on ENS and compatible with ENS.
+AnyNS, which stands for Anytype Naming Service, is an experimental decentralized domain name system based on ENS (Ethereum Name Service) and compatible with ENS.

-Current repository features "anytype" folders with custom Anytype contracts and code.
-Original ENS contracts and deployment files were intact.
-However, some of the Anytype contracts rely and use original ENS contracts: i.e. original ENSRegistry is used, it was not copied.
-So be careful if they change when you merge/update these contracts and interfaces from master.
+The current repository features "anytype" folders containing custom Anytype contracts and code.
+The original ENS contracts and deployment files remain intact.
+However, some of the Anytype contracts rely on and use the original ENS contracts.
+For example, the original ENSRegistry is used without being copied.
+Therefore, please exercise caution when merging or updating these contracts and interfaces from the master branch, as changes to the original ENS contracts may affect them.

-Please see "contracts/anytype" folder to see all custom Anytype contracts.
-Please see "deploy/anytype" folder to see and understand all dependencies.
-Please see "test/anytype" folder to see updated use cases and logics.
+To view all custom Anytype contracts, please refer to the **contracts/anytype** folder.
+For a comprehensive understanding of all dependencies, please consult the **deploy/anytype** folder.
+To explore updated use cases and logic, please review the contents of the **test/anytype** folder.

 ## What was changed